shivay-couchbase/quiz-demo-replicator/README.md

 # replicator-quiz-demo

-Certainly!
-I'll provide a more comprehensive step-by-step guide on how to run this Quiz application with Couchbase Lite.
-Based on the context provided, here's a detailed guide:

 1. Environment Setup:
    - Install the latest version of Android Studio from the official website.
    - Ensure you have the Java Development Kit (JDK) installed on your system.